-I’m a research astronomer, currently working at the University of Manchester’s Jodrell Bank Centre for Astrophysics.
+I’m a research astronomer and lecturer, currently working at the University of Central Lancashire.
+Before that I was a researcher at the University of Manchester’s Jodrell Bank Centre for Astrophysics, ASTRON (the Netherlands), and ICRAR/Curtin University (Australia).
 I have many areas of research, but a lot of my time is spent on e-MERLIN Legacy surveys, large surveys being undertaken with the UK’s network of radio telescopes.
 My scientific interests focus on activity in galaxies, both starformation and black hole activity, across a variety of energies and redshifts.
 I am leading projects investigating the new activity on the nearby polar ring galaxy NGC660, and and investigating compact sources with ultra-steep radio spectra, a population which will be very important in surveys with SKA-Low.
 I am involved with milliarcsecond-resolution wide-field surveys of nearby galaxies, a survey of the Galaxy Zoo Voorwerpjes with Westerbork and the JVLA, EVN observations of OH masers in the M82 starburst, multi-epoch observations of NGC253 with NuSTAR/Chandra/VLBA, and a study of the star formation and ULX sources in Arp147.

 Between 2011 and 2013 I worked as a researcher at Netherlands Institute for Radio Astronomy (ASTRON) on a variety of science projects, as well as acting as the RadioNet FP7 Project Scientist.
 Before starting at ASTRON I spent a few months at Jodrell Bank Observatory helping with the commissioning and early science observations with e-MERLIN (you can find the ParselTongue scripts I wrote for loading and housekeeping of e-MERLIN data, the current version of e-MERLIN data reduction pipeline, and the associated readme files, over here).
 Between 2008 and 2011 I was a postdoc at the International Centre for Radio Astronomy Research in Perth, Western Australia, where I worked on wide-field imaging techniques for VLBI.
 For more information about my research interests, read on or have a look at my publications list.

-You may have heard my voice on the Jodcast where I write and produce the News each month and occasionally as a presenter, or on various other podcasts I’ve contributed to or been a guest on.
+You may have heard my voice on the Jodcast where I write and produced the News each month for seven years, and occasionally acted as a presenter, or on various other podcasts I’ve contributed to or been a guest on.
 Welcome to my little corner of the interweb, make yourself at home.

 I’m a radio astronomer working on starburst galaxies (and, sometimes, AGN).
 I completed a four-year masters degree in Physics with Astrophysics (including summer studentships at the Anglo-Australian Observatory in Sydney where I worked with the instrument science group, and at Jodrell Bank Observatory where I worked on gravitational lensing and wrote my first paper) before studying for a PhD in radio astronomy at Jodrell Bank Observatory.
 I stayed on at Jodrell for a bit as a postdoc before moving to Australia for three years to work at the Curtin Institute of Radio Astronomy (CIRA, one half of ICRAR) at Curtin University of Technology, where I was also the outreach coordinator for the group and a member of the international SKA Outreach committee.
 In 2011 I returned to the UK and spent a few months working back at Jodrell Bank Observatory on commissioning of e-MERLIN, working on data quality assessments, analysis of early science data, user support and data pipelines.
 In August 2011 I relocated to the Netherlands to take up a postdoc at ASTRON, and in 2013 I moved back to the UK for another position at the University of Manchester.